imteekay/machine-learning-research/books/understanding-deep-learning/README.md

   - If initializing with weights all zeros, we compute similar functions in backpropagation, in other words, it computes only one hidden unit (all the hidden units are symmetric)
   - W1 = np.random.randn((2, 2)) * 0.01
   - B1 = np.zero((2, 1))
+  - small values for weight initialization (common to use "times 0.01" for example)
+    - Activation Saturation: If the weight values are too large, the activations of the neurons in deeper layers may saturate.
+Saturation happens when the input to these activation functions is too large or too small, causing the output to be very close to either 0 or 1 (in the case of sigmoid), or -1 or 1 (in the case of tanh).
+This saturation can make the gradients very small (the gradients vanish), which slows down or even stops learning during backpropagation, a problem known as the vanishing gradient problem.

 ## Vectorization